Dracaena marginata (Madagascar Dragon Tree) Indoor Care, Propagation, Problems and Solutions

-Madagascar Dragon Tree (Dracaena marginata) flourishes in bright, indirect light away from direct sunlight, average warmth, moderate humidity and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Dracaena marginata (Madagascar Dragon Tree) thrives in bright indirect light, average warmth, moderate humidity and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

 Dracaena marginata is one of the most colorful of the popular Dracaena varieties and easily adapts to a wide range of growing conditions and is also a good air cleaner.